deusfinance/deus-docs/docs/timetoken.md

 ---
 id: timetoken
-title: Time Token
+title: What are Time tokens?
 ---

-## What are Time tokens?

 The Time token shows your reputation based on how much time you gave DEUS by providing liquidity in the Vaults.
 A person locking up liquidity on day one of the Trading Season will not receive the same amount of Time tokens as a person locking on day 30 and so forth.